fmaylinch/dropwizard-sample/README.md

 **Note about using this project as a starting point**

-If you cloned the project and you want to make changes, you may want to remove the `origin` by executing `git remote rm origin`.
-After doing this, you can upload the repository to GitHub as usual.
+If you cloned the project and you want to make changes, you may want to remove the `origin` remote by executing `git remote rm origin`.
+After doing this, the repository you cloned won't be linked to my account so you can upload the repository to your GitHub account as usual.

-Another option [forking](https://help.github.com/articles/fork-a-repo/) the project before cloning it.
+Another option is to [fork](https://help.github.com/articles/fork-a-repo/) the project before cloning it.
 That way you will have a copy of the project in your GitHub account.